-When the in vitro MIC distribution in M. tuberculosis H37Rv was included in the prediction (Figure S3b), more EBA observations were captured by the model prediction.
+When the in vitro MIC distribution12 in M. tuberculosis H37Rv was included in the prediction (Figure S3b), more EBA observations were captured by the model prediction.
 However, this implied that we included more variability of MIC measurement in the prediction.
 Using the mode of the in vitro MIC distribution (0.06 mg/L) was preferred because it still gave a good prediction and captured most of the EBA observations.
-The simulation also showed that maximal efficacy has been reached for isoniazid in mixed populations of slow and fast acetylators (Figure 4).
-Increasing the dose above 300 mg of isoniazid did not contribute significantly to a higher EBA specifically on EBA0-14 days.
+The simulation also showed that maximal efficacy has been reached for isoniazid in mixed population of slow and fast acetylators (Figure 4).
+Increasing the dose above 300 mg of isoniazid did not contribute significantly to a higher EBA specifically on EBA{0-14 days}.

-The EBA predictions of isoniazid in monotherapy were also done for distinctly different groups with respect to acetylator status, i.e., for fast and slow acetylators.
-The slow acetylator population (Figure S4a) showed a relatively higher EBA at all dose levels compared with the fast acetylator population (Figure S4b).
-However, increasing the dose from 300 mg to 900 mg for both fast and slow acetylators did not substantially increase the EBA, especially at day 14.
+The EBA predictions of isoniazid in monotherapy were also done for distinctly different groups with respect to acetylator status i.e. for fast and slow acetylators.
+The slow acetylator population (Figure S4a) showed a relatively higher EBA at all dose levels compared to the fast acetylator population (Figure S4b).
+However, increasing the dose from 300 mg to 900 mg for both fast- and slow acetylators did not substantially increase the EBA especially at day 14.

-The clinical prediction of rifampicin monotherapy has been shown in an earlier study and was incorporated into the simulation of the isoniazid-rifampicin combinations in this study.
-The translational MTP-GPDI model for isoniazid-rifampicin combination also successfully predicted the dose-response relationship of $EBA{0-2\ days}$ and $EBA{0-14\ days}$ .
-Although the EBA observations for the combination were very limited, the model was able to predict the observations well (Figure 5).
-We believe that one of the two trials providing EBA0-2 days data had an extreme outcome indicated by a very high efficacy, i.e., very high $\mathrm{EBA}{\mathrm{0-2\,days}}$ , and as such cannot be captured by the 95% prediction interval of the translational framework (Figure 5).
+The clinical prediction of rifampicin monotherapy has been shown in an earlier study3 and was incorporated into the simulation of the isoniazid-rifampicin combinations in this study.
+The translational MTP-GPDI model for isoniazid-rifampicin combination also successfully predicted the dose-response relationship of EBA{0-2 days} and EBA{0-14 days}.
+Although the EBA observations^{1,20} for the combination were very limited, the model was able to predict the observations well (Figures 5).
+We believe that one of the two trials providing EBA{0-2 days} and as such cannot be captured by the 95% prediction interval of the translational framework (Figure 5).
 The checkerboard plot of rifampicin and isoniazid at different doses (Figure 6) also indicated that increasing the rifampicin dose results in higher efficacy, although increasing the isoniazid dose will not significantly improve the EBA of the combination.
 The reason for this is due to the antagonism of isoniazid-rifampicin combination identified from exposure-response relationship from the in vitro data.
 The in vitro data showed that increasing rifampicin concentration in combination can increase the bacterial killing (Figure S2a).
 On the other hand, increasing isoniazid concentration in combination did not significantly increase the bacterial killing (Figure S2b).

-Sensitivity analysis
+Sensitivity Analysis